agbenchmark/agbenchmark-frontend/README.md

 ## This repo has been deprecated.
-The benchmark front-emd code is now in the main AutoGPT repo under the benchmark folder: https://github.com/Significant-Gravitas/Auto-GPT
+The benchmark front-end code is now in the main AutoGPT repo under the benchmark folder: https://github.com/Significant-Gravitas/Auto-GPT

 # agbenchmark-frontend